CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/custom-config.md

 ## Custom Postgres Configurations

-Starting in release 2.5, users and administrators can specify a custom set of Postgres configuration files be used when creating a new Postgres cluster.
+Users and administrators can specify a custom set of Postgres configuration files be used when creating a new Postgres cluster.
 The configuration files you can change include -